Emmaant/Wind-power-prediction/README.md

 The scripts provides interpolated weather data for specified coordinates and forecast times.
 The columns include:
-   - forecast_time (datetime): The time of the forecast
+   - forecast_run (datetime): The time the forecast was made.
-   - date (datetime): The time the forecast was made
+   - forecast_time (datetime): The time of the forecast.
    - latitude: Latitude of the farm or specified coordinates.
    - longitude: Longitude of the farm or specified coordinates.
    - u: wind component